NielsPeulen/UR5CobotControler/README.md

 ```
 roslaunch UR5CobotControler-master UR5_simulation_control.launch
 ```
-when you want to use the functionality of this package, you can start the "ur5.control.py" node using rosrun in a new tab.
+When you want to use the functionality of this package, you can start the "ur5.control.py" node using rosrun in a new tab.
 ```
 rosrun UR5CobotControler-master ur5_control.py
 ```